diepm/vim-rest-console/README.md

 separate output display for each VRC buffer, `b:vrc_output_buffer_name` can be set in the buffer scope.

+#### 5.1 cUrl Options

+A recent addition to VRC is the ability to specify cUrl options.
+These may be specified by the VRC option `vrc_curl_opts` or declaring in the [global section](#global-definitions) of a REST buffer and request blocks.

+All specified cUrl options are merged together when a cUrl command is built.
+For the same keys (cUrl switch) specified at different scopes, the ones of the request blocks overwrite the ones in the global section then overwrite the ones defined by `vrc_curl_opts`.

+For the deprecated VRC options, they can be replaced by cUrl options.
+For example, assuming they have been defined as follows.

+    let g:vrc_connect_timeout = 10
+    let g:vrc_cookie_jar = '/path/to/cookie'
+    let g:vrc_follow_redirects = 1
+    let g:vrc_include_response_header = 1
+    let g:vrc_max_time = 60
+    let g:vrc_resolve_to_ipv4 = 1
+    let g:vrc_ssl_secure = 1

+Using cUrl options,

+    let g:vrc_curl_opts = {
+      \ '--connect-timeout' : 10,
+      \ '-b': '/path/to/cookie',
+      \ '-c': '/path/to/cookie',
+      \ '-L': '',
+      \ '-i': '',
+      \ '--max-time': 60,
+      \ '--ipv4': '',
+      \ '-k': '',
+    \}

-#### 5.1 Global Definitions
+#### 5.2 Global Definitions

-A recent addition to VRC are optional global definitions.
-The global part is separated from the rest with two dashes `--` and may include a default host and optional default headers.
+The global section is separated from the rest with two dashes `--` and may include a default host, optional default cUrl options (buffer scope) and optional default headers.
 These values are always included in each request.

 Each request block has to start with either two dashes indicating it uses the default host from the global section or any host only used by this block.
 If a 'local host' is given, it's used instead of the one specified in the global section.
-Additionally, a request block can specify extra headers that will be merged with any global headers.
-Local headers overwrite global headers.
+Additionally, a request block can specify extra cUrl options and headers.
+Local headers are merged with and overwrite global headers.

     # Global definitions.
     // Default host.
     https://domain[:port]/...

+    // Default (buffer scope) cUrl options.
+    -L
+    --connect-timeout 10

     // Default headers.
     Accept: application/json